Mental Well-Being

 Each of our schools are considered to be Trauma-Sensitive, or Trauma-Informed, which means that we recognize that some students have experienced stressful or difficult life events that can impact how they learn, behave, and connect with others.

 Trauma-sensitive strategies include providing staff training on how trauma affects the brain, creating calm and predictable environments, and utilizing intentional strategies, like an empathetic approach, to build trusting relationships.
-By being mindful of the effects of trauma, we reduce triggers, support emotional healing, and create a culture of care where students are safe, better able to learn, and become resilient.
+By being mindful of the effects of trauma, we support emotional safety and healing and create a culture of care where students are safe, better able to learn, and become resilient.

 Social Emotional Learning